 Camper pads located West of a horse barn, South of the cattle barns, South of the Horse Arena, and on the East side of the fairgrounds are not a guaranteed right of use.
-They are intended for the convenience of the Fair Officials, Fair Helpers and exhibitors of the Colfax County Fair in this order.
+They are intended for the convenience of the Colfax County Ag Society, fair superintendents, and exhibitors of the Colfax County Fair in this order.
 By placing your camper on the Colfax County Fairgrounds, you are agreeing to allow the members of the Colfax County Ag Society to move or hire to move (at camper owners expense) and release from liability any damage or inconvenience as a result of said movement.
 Colfax County Agriculture Society is not liable for any damage to individual campers or injuries as a result of use of said campers during the entire duration of stay at the Colfax County Fairgrounds.

-Persons interested in obtaining a camper spot must make application to Colfax County Ag Society no sooner than May 1st of the current year until one month prior to the start of fair (deadline for 2024 is June 14th).
-Applications after this time will be accommodated if spaces are available.
-Applications will be available on the fair website at www.colfaxcountyfair.com or may be submitted in letter format and must include: names of individual making application, identify exhibitors which will be utilizing the camper and relationship (father, mother, grandfather or grandmother) to the individual making application, method of notification (email, mail, and/or phone contact information).
+Persons interested in obtaining a camper spot must make application to Colfax County Ag Society no later than April 1 of the current year.
+An application may be submitted in letter format and must include: names of individual making application, identify exhibitors which will be utilizing the camper and relationship (father, mother, grandfather or grandmother) to the individual making application, method of notification (email, mail, and/or phone contact information).
 Colfax County Ag Society will confirm that exhibitors listed are entered at the fair.
 There is a one camper pad limit per exhibiting family.
-The fee for the camper pad will be \$75 for the duration of the fair.
-A check must be included with the application and both sent to Colfax County Ag Society, 1773 Road 6, Clarkson, NE 68629 no sooner than May 1.
+The fee for the camper pad will be \$100 for the duration of the fair.
+A check must be included with the application and both sent to Colfax County Ag Society, 320 Road J, Richland, NE 68601 no later than April 1.
 The camper fee will be waived for members of the Ag Society and paid employees of the fair with approval of the Ag Society.